 Director – Peter Sasdy, Screenplay – L.W.
 Davidson, Based on the Short Story by Edward Spencer Shew, Producer – Aida Young, Photography – Kenneth Talbot, Music – Christopher Gunning, Special Effects – Cliff Culley, Art Direction – Roy Stannard.
-Production Company – Hammer.
+Production Company – Hammer Films.

 Eric Porter (Dr John Pritchard), Angharad Rees (Anna), Keith Bell (Michael Pritchard), Jane Merrow (Laura), Derek Godfrey (Dysart), Marjorie Rhodes (Mrs Bryant), Norman Bird (Police Inspector), Dora Bryan (Mrs Golding), Lynda Baron (Long Liz), Marjie Lawrence (Dolly), Margaret Rawlings (Madame Bullard)

 Victorian London.
 John Pritchard, a disciple of Sigmund Freud, takes the beautiful Anna under his care after the murder of her aunt, a fake medium who used to sell Anna’s body to her clients.
 However, a witness insists that Anna killed her aunt and that she is possessed.
 While under Pritchard’s care, Anna kills others.
 Pritchard insists that Anna is not possessed and that there is a purely psychological explanation.
 He uses hypnosis to get to the source of Anna problem’s – to find that she is sent into a trance by glittering lights and gestures of affection.
 In a state of trance, she is then driven to re-enact the incident that she witnessed as a child where her father, who was Jack the Ripper, murdered her mother.